bitPogo/kmock/docs/src/howto/assertion.md

 # Assertion and Verification
-As other libraries KMock offers a way to assert or verify invocations of Proxies (not Mock!).
+As other libraries KMock offers a way to assert or verify invocations of Proxies (not Mocks!).

 ## Expectations Method